coreinfrastructure/best-practices-badge/doc/security.md

 rapidly update the software with confidence.

 Once the system is fixed, we might need to alert users.
-We have a pre-created rake task "mass_email" that lets us quickly send email to the users (or a subset) if it strictly necessary.
+We have a pre-created rake task `mass_email` that lets us quickly send email to the users (or a subset) if it strictly necessary.

 We might also need to re-encrypt the email addresses with a new key.